anniegbryant/subcortex_visualization/custom_segmentation_pipeline/README.md

 ### Generating mesh files (.obj) per region

-First, you'll want to convert from your three-dimensional segmentation atlas (stored as a NIFTI image) to a triangulated mesh rendering using the [`nii2mesh` tool](https://github.com/neurolabusc/nii2mesh) developed by Chris Rorden:
+First, you'll want to convert from your three-dimensional segmentation atlas (stored as a NIFTI image) to a triangulated mesh rendering.
+There are many tools out there to accomplish this depending on your preference; here, we'll suggest and walk through two options, both developed by [Chris Rorden's lab](): [`nii2mesh`](https://github.com/neurolabusc/nii2mesh) or [`surfice_atlas`](https://github.com/neurolabusc/surfice_atlas).
+If you want a quick and simple mesh generation with outputs that can be viewed interactively in a Jupyter notebook (with control over the color maps, etc), follow along with option 1 (`nii2mesh` and `pyvista` combo).
+If you want smoother mesh generation and more control over properties of the 3D rendering specifically geared towards brain data (and have Matlab), follow along with option 2 (`surfice_atlas` and `Surf Ice` combo).

+### Option 1: `nii2mesh` + `pyvista`

+Here, we'll use the [`nii2mesh` tool](https://github.com/neurolabusc/nii2mesh) developed by Chris Rorden:

 <img src="../images/volume_to_mesh_schematic.png" width="90%">